-In Mexico, call 01-800-466-0811.
+In Mexico, call 01-800-466-0811 or 01-800-508-0000.

 In other Central America and Caribbean Countries, call 52-722-236-0680.
 Vehicle Data Recording and Privacy

-The vehicle has a number of computers that record information about the vehicle's performance and how it is driven.
+The vehicle has a number of computers that record information about the vehicle's performance and how it is driven or used.
 For example, the vehicle uses computer modules to monitor and control electric drive unit performance, to monitor the conditions for airbag deployment and to deploy them in a crash, and, if equipped, to provide antilock braking to help the driver control the vehicle.
-These modules may store data to help the dealer technician service the vehicle.
-Some modules may also store data about how the vehicle is operated, such as rate of energy consumption or average speed.
+These modules may store data to help the dealer technician service the vehicle or to help GM improve safety or features.
+Some modules may also store data about how the vehicle is operated. such as rate of energy consumption or average speed.
 These modules may retain personal preferences, such as radio presets, seat positions, and temperature settings.